ZhuRong818/tp/docs/UserGuide.md

 # ClubHub User Guide

-ClubHub is a powerful desktop application **targets NUS CCA secretaries who need to manage varous details of many CCA member.** We aim to efficiently manage members, events, and attendance.
-It combines the speed and precision of a Command Line Interface (CLI) with the clarity and accessibility of a Graphical User Interface (GUI).
-By typing simple, intuitive commands, users can perform tasks such as adding members, recording attendance, or viewing details much faster than with traditional point-and-click systems without using external servers or internet connection.
-This hybrid design makes ClubHub both lightweight and efficient, enabling users who type quickly to streamline their administrative work while still enjoying the visual feedback and ease of use that a GUI provides.
+ClubHub is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ClubHub can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />